Same-sex marriage in Belgium: Religious performance

 The United Protestant Church in Belgium has allowed its congregations to perform same-sex marriages since 2007.
 Pastors are under no obligation to solemnize same-sex marriages if this would violate their personal beliefs.
 Solemnizations of same-sex marriages are also possible in the Old Catholic Church of Belgium.

 The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
 In February 2010, Father Germain Dufour, a former Ecolo parliamentarian, blessed the marriage of a same-sex couple in a Catholic church in Liège, provoking much controversy in Catholic circles.
 In September 2022, Roman Catholic bishops in Flanders issued a document permitting same-sex unions to be blessed in their churches.
 The document allows for a ritual which includes a prayer and a final benediction in front of family and friends.
 It emphasised that while such blessings did not alter the Catholic doctrine on "sacramental marriage," the move would allow the Church to be "pastorally close to homosexual persons" and a "welcoming [place] that excludes no one."
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
-Bishop of Antwerp Johan Bonny welcomed the declaration, saying, "It helps us move forward."
+The Bishop of Antwerp, Johan Bonny, welcomed the declaration, saying, "It helps us move forward."